onyeka-hub/Project-21/README.md

 1. Use journalctl -u {service name} to get the log output and read what might be wrong with starting up the service.
 You can redirect the output into a file and analyse it.

-2. Review your PKI setup again.
+2. Review your PKI (public key infrastructure) setup again.
 Ensure that the certificates you generated have the hostnames properly configured.

 Congratulations!